TheUserCreated/python-discord-tts/README.md

 This is a simple discord TTS bot that I made in one day I hope it's good, if you have any suggestions please give them!
-The commands are as follows:

-.join

-(joins the invokers current voice channel, gets angry if they're not in one)

-.leave

-(leaves the current voice channel, gets angry if it's not in one)

-.say Your Phrase Here
+## Commands in the bot:

+### `.say <Phrase Here>
-(says whatever you want in the current voice channel, if it is not in one then it joins the invokers current voice channel)
+Says whatever into the current voice channel the bot is connected to, if it is not in one then it joins the invokers current voice channel.

-If the bot is currently speaking and someone issues another .say command, it is queued and will play as soon as the previous is over.
+If the bot is currently speaking and someone issues another `.say` command, it will be queued and will play as soon as the previous phase has been spoken.

-.eval_fn
+### `.join`
+Joins the invokers voice channel, gets angry if you aren't in one.

+### `.leave`
+Leaves the current voice channel, gets angry if it's not in one.

+This also clears the queue.

+### `.eval_fn`
-Eval command for owner only
+Eval command for the bot's owner only.

-.blacklist
+### `.blacklist`

-allows you to enable or disable blacklists, and set the blacklist role
+Allows you to enable or disable blacklists, and set the blacklist role.